Parallelogram law: The parallelogram law in inner product spaces

+Normed vector spaces satisfying the parallelogram law

+Most real and complex normed vector spaces do not have inner products, but all normed vector spaces have norms (by definition).
+For example, a commonly used norm for a vector $x = (x_1, x_2, \ldots, x_n)$ in the real coordinate space $\R^n$ is the $p$-norm:

 Given a norm, one can evaluate both sides of the parallelogram law above.
 A remarkable fact is that if the parallelogram law holds, then the norm must arise in the usual way from some inner product.
 In particular, it holds for the $p$-norm if and only if $p = 2,$ the so-called Euclidean norm or standard norm.

 For any norm satisfying the parallelogram law (which necessarily is an inner product norm), the inner product generating the norm is unique as a consequence of the polarization identity.
-In the real case, the polarization identity is given by:
+In the real case, the polarization identity is given by any of the expressions:

-or equivalently by

 In the complex case it is given by:

 For example, using the $p$-norm with $p = 2$ and real vectors $x$ and $y,$ the evaluation of the inner product proceeds as follows:

 which is the standard dot product of two vectors.